 Healthcare expenditure — methodology

-Access to healthcare, the introduction of technological progress and greater patient choice is increasingly being considered against a background of financial sustainability.
-Many of the challenges facing governments across the EU were outlined in the European Commission’s White paper titled ‘Together for health: a strategic approach for the EU 2008-2013’ (COM(2007) 630 final).
-It builds on the Council Conclusions on 'Common values and principles in European Union Health Systems' (2006/C 146/01).
+Health systems across the globe are developing in response to a multitude of factors, including: new medical technology and improvements in knowledge; new health services and greater access to them; changes in health policies to address specific diseases and demographic developments; new organisational structures and more complex financing mechanisms.
+However, access to healthcare and greater patient choice is increasingly being considered against a background of financial sustainability.
+Many of the challenges facing governments across the EU were outlined in the European Commission’s White paper titled Together for health: a strategic approach for the EU 2008-2013 (COM(2007) 630 final), which built upon Council conclusions relating to Common values and principles in European Union Health Systems (2006/C 146/01).

-In February 2013, the European Commission adopted a Communication titled ‘Towards social investment for growth and cohesion’ (COM(2013) 83 final).
-The main axes of the Communication include: ensuring that social protection systems respond to people’s needs at critical moments throughout their lives; simplified and better targeted social policies, to provide adequate and sustainable social protection systems; and upgrading active inclusion strategies in the EU Member States.
-Concerning health, the Communication notes the differences in the accessibility to and quality of healthcare between Member States as well as underlining the need for reforms of healthcare systems with the twin aim to ensure access to high quality healthcare and to use public resources more efficiently.
-In the context of social investment throughout an individual’s lifetime, the Communication notes that investing in health, starting from an early age, allows people to remain active longer and in better health, raises the productivity of the workforce and lowers the financial pressures on healthcare systems.
+In February 2013, the European Commission adopted the Communication Towards social investment for growth and cohesion (COM(2013) 83 final).
+Its main axes included: ensuring that social protection systems respond to people’s needs at critical moments throughout their lives; simplified and better targeted social policies, to provide adequate and sustainable social protection systems; and upgrading active inclusion strategies in the EU Member States.

-In March 2014, the third multi-annual programme of EU action in the field of health for the period 2014–20 was adopted (Regulation (EU) No 282/2014) under the title ‘Health for Growth’.
+In March 2014, the third multi-annual programme of EU action in the field of health for the period 2014-2020 was adopted (Regulation (EU) No 282/2014) under the title Health for Growth.
 This new programme emphasises the link between health and economic prosperity, as the health of individuals directly influences economic outcomes such as productivity, labour supply and human capital.
-More information is provided in the introductory article for health statistics.
+A mid-term evaluation (COM(2017) 586 final) was published in October 2017.
+More information is provided in an introductory article for health statistics.

 General health statistics articles

-- Health care (hlth_care), see:
+- Health (hlth), see:

-- Healthcare expenditure (ESMS metadata file — hlth_sha_esms)
+- Healthcare expenditure (SHA 2011) (ESMS metadata file — hlth_sha11_esms)